Optimizing Context-Enhanced Relational Joins: Conclusion

-\begin{itemize} \item Motivate and propose the capabilities of a context-enhanced join operator in \autoref{sec:motivation}, and introduce and formalize the relational operator extension in \autoref{sec:model-operator-interaction}, \item Analyze the suitability of traditional join operator for the task of vector data processing, and propose a cost model, logical optimizations, and an alternative efficient tensor formulation for parallel execution of a join operator for processing neural embeddings in \autoref{sec:logical-optimization}, \item Evaluate the physical and hardware optimizations we propose in \autoref{sec:physical-optimization}, and benchmark the operator implementation and characteristics in \autoref{sec:evaluation}, showing the over orders of magnitude impact on the execution time and the importance of both logical and physical optimizations of vector-based join operations. \end{itemize}
+\Rthree{As the data of interest can be a mix of relational and vector data, this results in} operators having different physical and logical properties, \Rthree{which, naively built on top of relational operators, yield in suboptimal performance}.
+In this work, we investigate the case of context-enhanced join operator, which takes place over vector embeddings and relational data, and: \begin{itemize} \item Motivate and propose the capabilities of a context-enhanced join operator in \autoref{sec:motivation}, and introduce and formalize the relational operator extension in \autoref{sec:model-operator-interaction}, \item Analyze the suitability of traditional join operator for the task of vector data processing, and propose a cost model, logical optimizations, and an alternative efficient tensor formulation for parallel execution of a join operator for processing neural embeddings in \autoref{sec:logical-optimization}, \item Evaluate the physical and hardware optimizations we propose in \autoref{sec:physical-optimization}, and benchmark the operator implementation and characteristics in \autoref{sec:evaluation}, showing the over orders of magnitude impact on the execution time and the importance of both logical and physical optimizations of vector-based join operations, \Rone{and comparing the tradeoffs for using a state-of-the-art index in a vector database}. \end{itemize}